RockefellerArchiveCenter/iiif-image-scripts/README.md

 `target_directory`.
 The optional `--skip` flag will skip image files with filenames ending in `_001`, and the optional `--replace` flag will replace existing files.

+If the path to the `source_directory` or `target_directory` include spaces, you must wrap them in either single or double quotation marks:

+  $ iiif-pipeline.py 'source directory' 'target directory' [--skip] [--replace]

 ## Configuration